In part of 1 this series, we touched on the indicators of digital marketing transformation specific to paid digital advertising campaigns.

 If your SEO efforts are purely acquisition-based, its high time for you to expand it and transform the way you do SEO.

-If you want to extend your SEO efforts beyond acquisition, but unsure of how to get started, you should follow these recommendations.
+If you want to extend your SEO efforts beyond online customer acquisition, but unsure of how to get started, you should follow these recommendations.

 - Analyze your website search words and list down what your audience is looking for from your brand